adchowdhury/SchemaComparator/README.md

 ---

-Feel free to download only the jar and config file from the release folder.
+Feel free to download only the jar and config file from release.
 That can be directly executed using below command

 ```
-java -jar .\target\dbUtil-0.0.3-SNAPSHOT.jar
+java -jar .\target\dbUtil-version.jar
 ```

 This was tested on JDK 11 with MySQL, PostgreSQL, MariaDB